Trust but Verify - Cover

 “Not to worry, I’ll have Camilla worm it out of Lawrence at home,” Karen told me.
 “A fresh baked pie, and he is putty in her hands.”

 We both laughed at the idea of tough guy Lawrence capitulating.
 Camilla turned him into a pussycat with her cooking.
-Camilla was an excellent chef, and it was one of the reasons he married her.
-Grandma Jorgenson had done a good job of matching those two.
+Camilla was an excellent chef, and that was one of the reasons he married her.
+Grandma Jorgenson had done an excellent job of matching those two.

 The next morning, I contacted my buddy Lawrence at work and asked him to meet at my office after lunch.